Python Programming Basics (2025 Guide): Syntax, Data Structures, Files & venv

 Good habit

-Prefer small functions that do one thing and return results, rather than functions that print everything.
+Prefer small functions that do one thing and return values—this makes debugging and testing much easier.

 7. Core Data Structures: Lists, Tuples, Dicts, Sets

-8. Modules and Imports (Standard Library and Packages)
+8. Modules and Imports (Standard Library + Packages)

-Python’s standard library covers many common needs (dates, JSON, files).
+Python’s standard library covers common needs (dates, JSON, files).
 External packages extend it.
+The key idea: organize your code into modules so the file does not grow into an unmaintainable “god script”.

 import json